green-party-dublin-central/nh-web/site/content/post/cobblestone.md

 description: A planning application has been made for a hotel at 77-80 North King Street.
 77 North King Street is the current location of the Cobblestone Public House.
 The plans call for the retention of the existing Cobblestone Public House.
-Full details for the application are not yet online.
-Sign up below for my public meeting on this application.
+Sign up below for my public meeting on this application on the 21st October.
 image: img/cobblestone-image.jpg
 ---
 #### Public meeting